SIMON KENNEDY | B.App.Sc.(Physio)

 Kate completed a Bachelor of Physiotherapy in 1999 from the University of ¬South Australia, and has post graduate training in Traditional Acupuncture, Lymphoedema Management and Pilates (Polestar).

 Since graduating, Kate has worked in Lymphoedema and Lipoedema management.
 Some of the techniques she uses to assist in the management of Lymphoedema include massage, compression bandaging, taping, prescription of compression garments and education.
 Kate is a member of the Australasian Lymphology Association of Australia and is on the National Lymphoedema Practitioner Register.

 Kate has advanced training in Traditional Japanese Acupuncture as well as Western Acupuncture and Dry Needling.
 She finds using the combination of Eastern and Western Medicine highly effective in treating many conditions including chronic pain, Women’s Health, headaches and musculoskeletal pain.

-Kate is also a qualified Pilates instructor and highly recommends Pilates as a means to recover and prevent injury.
-Kate has also recently completed a Runity course and enjoys helping everyday runners with their technique, so they can run pain-free.
+Kate is also a qualified Pilates instructor and highly recommends Physiotherapy Exercise using Pilates Informed methods as a means to recover and prevent injury.
+Kate has also completed a Runity course and enjoys helping everyday runners with their technique, so they can run pain-free.

 VICKY LANGLEY | B.Sc (Physio)